naga-mantha/tempcode/apps/layout/documentation.md

 - Propagation to blocks: For each block, the merged values are namespaced and injected into the block’s GET (`{block_name}__{layout_block_id}__filters.<key>`).
 Blocks consume these instance-scoped filters and render accordingly.
  - Single-default invariant is enforced at the database level to avoid race conditions under concurrent updates.

+Text Rendering

+- Layout description and LayoutBlock note support multi-line input.
+On the detail page they render with preserved line breaks.

+Visibility Changes and Signals

+- private → public: create a "None" layout filter for all users.
+- public → private: delete all non-owner layout filter configs.

+Edit Semantics

+- Edit page itself performs no POST submits; all state changes occur via AJAX endpoints.
+SortableJS must be present for drag/drop; without it, the list renders statically and reordering is disabled.

+Cross-References

+- See blocks documentation for per-block "None" filters and interaction between block-level and layout-level filters.

 Block Integration Details

 - Instance namespacing: Blocks are rendered with `instance_id = str(LayoutBlock.id)`.
 TableBlock/ChartBlock read and write GET params with both block_name and instance_id, preventing collisions when multiple instances of the same block appear.
 - Per-instance UI: Table/Chart templates use IDs suffixed by `instance_id` so multiple instances coexist (no duplicate DOM IDs).
 Column/filter config selectors and Tabulator/Plotly initialization are bound per instance.
 - Default "None" block filters:
   - On new user creation, a signal creates a "None" filter (empty values) for every existing block for that user (first marked default).
  - If a user has only one saved block filter for a block, it remains default (cannot unset when only one exists).

 Design Decisions